-Now I train for these races, held outside in rivers, lakes or on beaches, the season most areas running May-October.
+Now I train for these races, held outside in rivers, lakes or on beaches, and my season runs most areas in May-October.
 I focus on racing this time of year because the biggest ones are in the late summer or fall and it makes it easiest for my children to come and be part of my “team” when I do have to travel.
 Some of the people at these races conjure up the ideas of the swimmers you see in the Olympics, tall, lean strong-shouldered young athletes.
 I am a 30-something curvy five foot three girl.
 But the incredible thing that keeps me from being overwhelmed by feeling like I showed up at the wrong swimsuit model event is that there are people of all ages, shapes, sizes and levels of training waiting to jump in with me at an ungodly hour to go for a dip.
 It’s hard to find an area where athletic enthusiasts are so wildly diverse, but open-water most definitely is.
 And I am never the “winner,” the person first across the line in any category, but my “winning” at a personal level is 1) get in 2) swim hard 3) get out at the end.
 And so far I have done that in every single race!!
-(Hopefully, I always do, too!)
+(And hopefully, I always do, too!)

 So I have been doing this for the last six years (My first swim was August, 2011) and I’ve had to relearn what I was doing back in the 90s, as a kid, with someone else telling me what to do each time.
 And I have gone from swimming short course to open-water distance, so I have had to completely change how I swim as a competitor, coach, and in training.
 I started by working out on my own and using the internet as a resource for workouts, then I swam with a “Virtual Team” for Team in Training, and then I took a cardio/extreme fit class at my local gym and continued to swim distance events.
 At this time I was competing in 1-2 mile races mostly, although Team in Training was a 3 mile crossing swim.
 At this point in my training (and bathroom demo in our 1960s ranch-style house), I blew out my shoulder and went into surgery and rehab for the fall and winter months.
 I got back into the water in March with a private coach to help rebuild my stroke.
 I continued to swim on my own though.
 She suggested I take a Red Cross course to be certified to teach swimming since I was out of work anyway, and from then on, my goal was to teach swimming as well as compete.
 And as I improved as a teacher, I learned more about my own training, having to break down the strokes day after day teaching the youngest Age Group Swimmers in our year-round USA Swimming program.